christancf/SLIIT-Eduscope-Video-Downloader/README.md

 <tr>
 <td>

-⚠️ This is still in beta
+⚠️ This is still under construction

 Basically, a python script to download eduscope videos (+ easy integration with [SLIIT Eduscope Mods Browser Extension](TODO:)).
 The download script is a modified version of [this script](https://github.com/dinushka114/eduscope-downloader)